-Reflecting on why they became involved

-Understanding what they did wrong and why they need to change their behaviour
+Reflecting on why they became involved, and how they made the victim feel Understanding what they did wrong and why they need to change their behaviour Developing an understanding that we are all different and that no one should be discriminated against because of their colour, culture, gender or sexuality.
 Appropriate assistance from parents/carers

-13. Bullying outside of school
+3. Bullying outside of school

-- 13.1.
+- 3.1.
 Teachers have the power to discipline pupils for misbehaving outside of the school premises.
-This can relate to any bullying incidents occurring anywhere off the school premises, such as on school or public transport, outside the local shops, or in a town or village centre. - 13.2.
+This can relate to any bullying incidents occurring anywhere off the school premises, such as on school or public transport, outside the local shops, or in a town or village centre. - 3.2.
 Where bullying outside school is reported to school staff, it is investigated and acted on.
-In all cases of misbehaviour or bullying, the teacher can only discipline the pupil on school premises, or elsewhere when the pupil is under the lawful control of the member of staff. - 13.3.
+Where appropriate parents are informed.
+In all cases of misbehaviour or bullying, the teacher can only discipline the pupil on school premises, or elsewhere when the pupil is under the lawful control of the member of staff. - 3.3.
 The headteacher has a specific statutory power to discipline pupils for poor behaviour outside of the school premises.
 Section 89(5) of the Education and Inspections Act 2006 gives the headteacher the power to regulate pupils' conduct when they are not on school premises, and therefore not under the lawful charge of a school staff member.

-- 13.4.
-The headteacher is responsible for determining whether it is appropriate to notify the police of the action taken against a pupil. - 13.5.
+- 3.4.
+The head teacher is responsible for determining whether it is appropriate to notify the police of the action taken against a pupil. - 3.5.
 If the misbehaviour could be of a criminal nature, or poses a serious threat to a member of the public, the police are always informed.

-14. Policy review
+4. Policy review

-- 14.1.
-This policy is reviewed every two years by the headteacher and the safeguarding lead. - 14.2.
-The scheduled review date for this policy is June 2019.
+- 4.1.
+This policy is reviewed every two years by the headteacher and the safeguarding lead. - 4.2.
+The scheduled review date for this policy is September 2023